Say "yes" to sponsorship. Your child is waiting. Meet Your Child Today

 Ronne Rock

 Ronne has a passion for telling stories that change stories.
 A former television and retail marketing executive, she found her place and purpose in serving orphaned and vulnerable children.
 She is also a writer, speaker, and author of the book, One Woman Can Change the World (featuring the stories of many of Orphan Outreach’s ministry partners).
-Ronne began her work with Orphan Outreach as a volunteer trip leader and freelance writer, and has served in Latin America, Africa, Asia, eastern Europe, England, and the West Indies.
+Ronne began her work with Orphan Outreach as a volunteer trip leader and freelance writer, and has served in Latin America, Africa, Asia, Eastern Europe, England, and the West Indies.
 Ronne has a Bachelor of Arts in Journalism from the University of Oklahoma, and has done graduate work in global initiatives at St. Edward’s University.

 Meet Ronne...